QantasLink Flight 1737: Hijack attempt

 Flight 1737 left Melbourne Airport at 2.50 pm on 29 May.
 Around ten minutes after take-off, as the crew prepared for the onboard meal service, David Mark Robinson, a passenger seated in Row 7, became agitated, stood up and began to make his way down the aisle.
 Producing two sharpened wooden stakes from his pocket, Robinson stabbed flight attendant Denise Hickson and flight purser Greg Khan in the head on his way to the cabin galley.
-Khan tackled Robinson to unbalance him, eventually succeeding despite repeated blows to the back of the head from Robinson's stakes.
+Khan tackled Robinson to unbalance him, eventually succeeding despite repeated blows to the back of the head from Robinson's stakes, which caused him severe injuries.
 Several passengers (including a Canadian paramedic, Derek Finlay, a former Canadian soldier in Princess Patricia's Canadian Light Infantry) helped restrain Robinson, holding him down and tying him up with materials found on board.

 The plane immediately turned back to Melbourne, where Robinson was placed under arrest by Australian Federal Police.
-He was also found to be carrying aerosol cans and cigarette lighters, presumably to use as a flamethrower.
+He was also found to be carrying aerosol cans and cigarette lighters, which he told police he intended to use as a flamethrower.

-Khan and Hickson were later taken to Royal Melbourne Hospital for treatment, and a passenger who received minor lacerations was treated at the airport by paramedics.
+Khan and Hickson were later taken to Royal Melbourne Hospital for treatment, and two passengers who received minor injuries were treated at the airport by paramedics.